Board of Trustees

 South Church Preservation Fund (SCPF) Affiliate Organization

 The SCPF is a separate 501(c)(3) organization for fundraising to support restoration and preservation of the historic Meeting House building and grounds.
-The board of SCPF is comprised of several representatives from the Nantucket UU congregation. learn more about the SCPF on their website.
+The board of SCPF is comprised of several representatives from the Nantucket UU congregation, plus others from the island.
+Learn more about the SCPF on their website.